lapp0/Smart-Market/README.md

   return items
 ```

 Categories are predefined by the user and the program.
 The program will come pre-configured with categories associated with codes (0x00000000=hosting, 0x00000001=mediating, 0x00000003=some-primary-category).
 The community will be able to define their own category codes and if they're used enough, the networking effect will bring a soft-consensus for what each category means.
+The soft consensus will include a template allowing compressed listings (eg. hosting template is upspeed byte, uptime byte, required proof of work, etc. This is most space effecient than a listing saying "My uptime is 95% and my upspeed is 1mb/s").

+When requesting a listing, the host may require a (cheap) proof of work.

 ### Working as a Merchant
 The merchants actions will be creating and modifying listings along with replying to messages.